sanchit339/Algo/JavaOOPs/Readme.md

     - Same as normal class with ```Variables``` ans ```Methods```.
     - can have abstract a non-abstract methods.
     - Make the parent class as Abstract and rest is same as the inheritance.
-    - You cannot directly use the Abstract it must implemented forst
+    - You cannot directly use the Abstract it must implemented first
         - Due to this no static methods
     - No Abstract Constructor
     - No Final Abstract Methods coz they cannot be overRidden